midejoe/fault-tolerant-app/README.md

 ### 📄 `app-deploy.yml`

-Automates:
+It automates application delivery:

-- Docker build and push to ACR
+- Docker build & push to Azure Container Registry (ACR)

-- Rolling update to AKS
+- Rolling update to AKS using Kubernetes manifests

 ---

 ## 🐳 Dockerization

-Based on `ruby:2.7-alpine`.
+The app base image is on `ruby:2.7-alpine` for a lightweight footprint.

 Local test:

 ```bash
 docker build -t cats-app .